theonetrade/backtest-kit/docs/classes/PersistMemoryUtils.md

 }>;
 ```

-Lists all memory entry IDs for a given (signalId, bucketName) pair.
+Iterates all non-removed memory entries for the given context.
 Used by MemoryPersistInstance to rebuild the BM25 index on init.
+Lazily initializes the instance on first access.

 ### useJson